mhabbani/Cloudera-certs/CCA-Spark-Hadoop-Developer/ETL/PySpark/01_pypsark.md

 "SELECT o.order_date, sum(oi.order_item_subtotal) as rev, count(distinct o.order_id) FROM orders_df o JOIN order_items_df oi on o.order_id=oi.order_item_order_id GROUP BY o.order_date ORDER BY o.order_date"
 )
 ```

+## Aggregating datasets

+In this section I will cover briefly how to aggregate
+dataset to make, counts, sums...

+I will split the section into two sub-sections: one
+covering aggregation function for RDDs and other for
+aggregation functions for Dataframes.

+### Using RDDS

+In this section I will cover aggregation functions used
+provided by Spark to work with RDDs.

+Let's assume we want to count the number of distinct orders
+and the total revenue.

+#### Counting orders

+#### Calculatinf revenue

+### Using Dataframes